-Fact: To the contrary, we need families for boys and girls with special needs — all age ranges and all levels of need.
+Fact: To the contrary, we need families for boys and girls with special needs.
 When you apply to the China program, you will not be “competing” with other families for a small number of children.
-We have strong partnerships with child caring institutions in China and are receiving new children to find families for every week!
 You will be offering a loving family to a child who needs one and meeting a strong and urgent need.

 Myth #2: Only girls from China need families.

 Fact: Twenty years ago, the children coming home from China looked very different from those coming home today.
-They were almost all healthy infant girls!
 Most children now living within China’s social welfare system have some degree of medical or developmental condition.
 They are between the ages of 2-13, and to many families’ surprise, they are about 50 percent girls and 50 percent boys.
 Most children are under age 5 at the time of placement.